 Cathy Whelan is a Ceramic Artist and Educator.
 A graduate of the National College of Art and Design, Cathy’s practice explores behaviour and emotion.
 Cathy’s work has been exhibited as part of a group show in Gallery Zozimus, Dublin and as part of a collaborative exhibition in NCAD.
 Her current body of work investigates the effects of technology on our daily lives.
 It questions the pressures exerted by a modern digital culture and how this impacts our connection with the natural world.

-Visitors are welcome to attend the opening on Wednesday 19th September or come to view the exhibition at the Laois Arthouse Gallery in Stradbally up until the closing date on Wednesday 17th October.
-The exhibition will open for extended hours on Culture Night, Friday 21st September from 5pm-8pm to showcase the work.
+Visitors are welcome to come to view the exhibition at the Laois Arthouse Gallery in Stradbally up until the closing date on Wednesday 17th October.
+T

 Opening times: Tues and Thurs 1pm-5pm & 5.30pm-8pm, Sat: 10am-1pm (except on Bank Holiday) (entry through library) Wed and Fri 1pm-4pm (entry through Laois Arthouse)